-Most people wouldn’t automatically associate dog breath with a great smell, but there are many puppy owners who know and love the scent of sweet puppy breath.
-Ever wondered why a puppy’s breath could smell so good while a dog’s is generally horrid?
+Most people wouldn’t automatically associate dog breath with a good smell, but there are many puppy owners who know and love the scent of sweet puppy breath.
+Ever wondered why a puppy’s breath could smell so good while a dog’s breath is generally horrid?
 The origin of this pleasant-smelling breath is largely unknown to puppy parents.
-Take a moment to learn why a puppy’s breath is such a treat for many dog lovers.
+Take a moment to learn why a puppy’s breath is such a treat for many dog lovers, how long it lasts and what you can do to keep it sweet even longer.

 A puppy’s sweet breath may be the combination of a couple of different things.
 “Puppies are still drinking their mother’s milk and are not yet exposed to the sometimes stinky foods that larger dogs eat,” says Dr. Thomas E. Catanzaro, a veterinarian at Veterinary Consulting International.
 “Their breath has that sweet mother’s milk smell because their mouths are clean and haven’t yet developed any bacteria or plaque, which typically causes odors.”